Treehopper/EclipseAugments/README.md

 ### jandex-maven-plugin m2e connector
 m2e connector for the jandex maven plugin.
 Currently only handles the _jandex_ goal of the [jandex-maven-plugin](https://github.com/wildfly/jandex-maven-plugin).

+## Maven EMF Model and Comparsion
+### Features
+* Use generic EMF Tools to edit Maven POM files
+* Use EMF Compare to compare Maven POM files, ignoring whitespace and ordering changes

 ## Liquibase EMF Model and Comparsion
 ### Features
 * Use generic EMF Tools to edit Liquibase DB changelogs